 Screw piling, also known as helical piling, involves installing long steel piles shaped like screws under the ground.

-Screw piles are applicable in various projects, including:
+Screw pile foundation designs are applicable in various projects, including:

 - Buildings and townhouse developments